✓ Free 30-day return ✓ Fast deliveryEurope's top brands and guidesTrusted by over 40,000 customers

 - IEC 61482-2:2009 Class 1

-Describes how the shirt conforms to your body shape, affecting comfort, range of motion, and professional appearance during physical work activities.
+• Determines how the shirt conforms to your body shape, affecting comfort, range of motion, and overall appearance during work activities.

 Test results